mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

    Free transform in action.

-If you look at the bottom, there's quick buttons for flipping horizontally, vertically and rotating 90 degrees left and right.
+If you look at the bottom, there are quick buttons for flipping horizontally, vertically and rotating 90 degrees left and right.
 Furthermore, the button to the left of the anchor point widget allows you to choose whether to always transform using the anchor point, or not.

 `Video of how to use the anchor point for resizing. <https://www.youtube.com/watch?v=grzccBVd0O8>`_